jondruse/screeninator/README.md

 If a tab contains multiple commands, they will be 'joined' together with '&&'.

 Starting a project
 ------------------

     $ start_project_name

 This will fire up screen with all the tabs you configured.

+### Limitations ###

+After you create a project, you will have to open a new shell window.
+This is because Screeninator adds an alias to bash to open screen with the project config.

 Other Commands